-Halloween or Samhain falls on October 31st and is when the veil between the world of the living and the world of the dead is believed to be the thinnest.
+Halloween, which gets its roots from the pagan festival of Samhain falls on October 31st and is when the veil between the world of the living and the world of the dead is believed to be the thinnest.

-Halloween is all about celebrating the cycle of death and rebirth.
+Samhain is all about celebrating the cycle of death and rebirth.
 In the northern hemisphere, the leaves are dying and nature is preparing for the still of winter.
 Just the same, in the southern hemisphere, the dormant buds are preparing to rebirth themselves and open to the start of summer.

 Death and rebirth is an important cycle that is seen in nature constantly, and it’s also something that is mirrored within us.